And Now For Something Completely Different…Welcome to CES 2025

 And to make this year’s tour more collaborative and interactive, our “working lunch” will feature a guest speaker/facilitator who will lead a conversation among our attendees that we know will be memorable and actionable.
 The key to CES isn’t just seeing cool stuff – the latest and greatest gadgetry – it’s about learning and understanding the confluence of all this technological innovation and the impact it will have on our companies and on our industry.
 Thinking about AI and its impact on all aspects of the media business, we’re going to need all the counsel we can get.

 So here we are, flying or limping into Q4 2024 and a tumultuous election that will determine a great deal about how our industry – and our world – will operate in the years ahead.
 You owe it to yourself – your continuing education – to shake it up in the new year.
-And there’s no better way to do make that happen than to get your ticket punched for the Jacobs Tour to CES 2025.
+And there’s no better way to make that happen than to get your ticket punched for the Jacobs Tour to CES 2025.
 We’d love to have you join our tech adventure.

 Originally published by Jacobs Media